 - Download these printable bookmarks from the Penguin website for the children to use in their favourite book.

 - Make your own Willy Wonka sweeties with play dough – find out how in this very simple guide!

-- Last but not least, sit back and enjoy some splendiferous stories, many of which are suitable for younger readers and come in picture book format, e.g. The Giraffe, the Pelly and Me, The Magic Finger and The Enormous Crocodile.
-You could even get the children to make their own crocodiles out of toilet tubes.
+- Last but not least, sit back and enjoy some splendiferous stories, many of which are suitable for younger readers and come in picture book format - look out for Roald Dahl's 123 and Roald Dahl's Opposites as well as picture book editions of The Enormous Crocodile and The Giraffe, The Pelly and Me.

 Hopefully this gives you something to get started with.
 Good luck and have fun!